AxelReviron/Godot-FPS-Template/README.md

 They are loaded dynamically using `weapon_controller.gd` script.

 ### Add a new weapon:

-#### 1st Option: Weapon in a Scene
 1. Import your weapon scene/assets into the FileSystem.
 2. Create a new scene for your weapon (with hierarchy, animations, sounds, etc.).
 3. Create a new resource file (`.tres`) that extends the `Weapon` class.
 4. In the resource assign the scene you created
 5. In the Weapon Scene, assign your resource file to the `Weapon Type` field.

-#### 2nd Option: Weapon with single Mesh
-1. Import your mesh into the FileSystem.
-2. Create a new resource file (`.tres`) that extends the `Weapon` class.
-3. In the resource assign the mesh directly
-4. In the Weapon Scene, assign your resource file to the `Weapon Type` field.

 ### Adjust position, rotation, scale :
 Once you have selected the resource in the Weapon Scene, you can open the Player scene and adjust the properties of the resource according to the transform properties